brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [dcl.pre]{.sref} Preamble {-}

-Introduce the non-terminal `$vacuous-declaration$` in paragraph 9.1 to encompass static assertions, empty declarations, and consteval blocks:
+Introduce the non-terminal `$vacuous-declaration$` in paragraph 9.1 to encompass static assertions and consteval blocks:

 ::: std
 ```diff